rust-lang/rfcs/text/0000-explicit-tail-calls.md

 # Summary
 [summary]: #summary

-While tail call optimization (TCO) is already supported by Rust, there is no way to specify when it should be guaranteed that a stack frame should be reused.
+While tail call elimination (TCE) is already possible via tail call optimization (TCO) in Rust, there is no way to guaranteed that a stack frame should be reused.
 This RFC describes a language feature providing tail call elimination via the `become` keyword providing this guarantee.
 If this guarantee can not be provided by the compiler a compile time error is generated instead.

 # Motivation
 [motivation]: #motivation
+Tail call elimination (TCE) allows stack frames to be reused.
+While TCE via tail call optimization (TCO) is already supported by Rust, as is normal for optimizations TCE will only be applied if the compiler excpects a improvement by doing so.
-While tail-call optimization (TCO) is already supported there currently is no way to guarantee stack frame reuse.
+There is currently no way to specify that TCE should be guaranteed.
 This guarantee is interesting for two general goals.
 One goal is to do function calls without growing the stack, this mainly has semantic implications as recursive algorithms can overflow the stack without this optimization.
-The other goal is to, in simple words, replace `call` instructions by `jmp` instructions, this optimization has performance implications and can provide massive speedups for algorithms that have a high density of function calls.
+The other goal is to avoid paying the cost to create a new stack frame, replacing `call` instructions by `jmp` instructions, this optimization has performance implications and can provide massive speedups for algorithms that have a high density of function calls.

 Note that workarounds for the first goal exist by using trampolining which limits the stack depth.
 However, while this functionality can be provided as a library, inclusion in the language can provide greater adoption of a more functional